Tuition and Fee Refunds

 Refunds are subject to the following conditions:

-If courses have not been paid in full or if you have a balance owed to Cashiers and Collections for other items, any credit you receive from dropping classes is applied to your student account balance first, before a refund check is issued.
+If courses have not been paid in full or if you have a balance owed to Cashiers Office for other items, any credit you receive from dropping classes is applied to your student account balance first, before a refund check is issued.
 Refunds due to withdrawal from the University are subject to various conditions.
-Contact the Cashier's and Collections Office for more information at 816-235-1365.
+Contact the Cashiers Office for more information at 816-235-1365.
 Deductions may be made from the refund amount for any other financial obligations owed to the University of Missouri-Kansas City.

 No refund shall exceed the amount of fees paid.